|

 Its capital and most populous city is Columbus, with other major metropolitan centers including Cleveland and Cincinnati, as well as Dayton, Akron, and Toledo.
 Ohio is nicknamed the "Buckeye State" after its Ohio buckeye trees, and Ohioans are also known as "Buckeyes".
 [11]

-Ohio | History, Capital, Population, Map, & Facts | Britannica
+Ohio | History, Geography, Capital, Population, Map, & Facts - Britannica

 The first state to be carved from the Northwest Territory, Ohio became the 17th member of the union on March 1, 1803.
 In many respects, Ohio has come to reflect the urbanized, industrialized, and ethnically mixed United States that developed from an earlier agrarian period.